rapid7/metasploit-framework/documentation/modules/auxiliary/sqli/oracle/pimcore_list_creds.md

   This module exploits a SQL injection vulnerability in Pimcore's REST web service for versions below 5.3.0.
 By using a UNION query on the `object inquire` service, this module can steal the usernames and password hashes of all users of Pimcore.

-  Pimcore begins to create password hashes by concatenating a user's username, the name of the application, and the user's password like so: `USERNAME:pimcore:PASSWORD`.
+  Pimcore begins to create password hashes by concatenating a user's username, the name of the application, and the user's password in the format `USERNAME:pimcore:PASSWORD`.
   The resulting string is then used to generate an MD5 hash, and then that MD5 hash is used to create the final hash, which is generated using PHP's built-in `password_hash` function.

 ## Vulnerable Application